High-Functioning Anxiety Looks Like Success But Feels Like Survival

 You say “yes” even when you’re overwhelmed.
 You fear letting others down or seeming unhelpful, so you take on more than you can manage.
 Underneath the politeness is a deep anxiety about being disliked or disappointing others.

-Psychology Today explains that people with anxiety often overcommit because their sense of worth is tied to approval.
 Among the 7 signs of high-functioning anxiety, people-pleasing is one of the easiest to normalize—especially in work and family settings.
-But over time, it takes a serious toll on your well-being.
+But over time, it drains your energy, blurs your boundaries, and erodes your self-respect.

 Key signs: